Policies and Proceedures

 - appropriately train relevant employees,

-- conduct a review/audit of the Complaints Register annually,
+- conduct a review/audit of the Complaints Register in regular intervals, and/or

-- report to the school's insurer when that is relevant, and
+- report to the School's insurer when that is relevant.

 All Parties in a Dispute: